Gizra/og/docs/access.md

 $og_access = \Drupal::service('og.access');
 $access_result = $og_access->userAccess($group, 'manage members');

-// An access result object is returned including full cacheability metadata.
+// An AccessResult object is returned including full cacheability metadata.
 In
 // order to get the access as a simple boolean value, call `::isAllowed()`. if ($access_result->isAllowed()) {
   // The user has permission.